 All deaths that occur between the time of consent and the 12 month follow-up should be reported to the MCRN CTU using the death CRF within 7 days of the clinical research team becoming aware of the event.
-If a patient's death has been assessed and judged by the investigator to be related to the trial treatment (see section 10.3Error!
-Reference source not found.), a related SAE CRF should also be completed.
+If a patient's death has been assessed and judged by the investigator to be related to the trial treatment (see section 10.4), a related SAE CRF should also be completed.